EmilioPG13/Rooster-Regulation-Test-Suite-/README.md

 ## License

-This project is licensed under the [MIT License](notion://www.notion.so/LICENSE).
+This project has no license, due to the fact that is an exercise from www.codecademy.com/